This article explains how to manage alerts in ApexSQL Monitor.

 Once alerting is set, it can be changed in the Configuration page, using the same steps followed for setting the alerts.

 A list of raised alerts

-The Alert link in the main menu will open the Alerts page where the user can review alerts that have been raised on specific/all SQL Server instances depending on what is selected in the tree-view.
+The Alert link in the main menu will open the Alerts page where the user can review alerts that have been raised on specific object depending on what is selected in the tree-view.

 Displayed alerts are grouped by date and by default alerts for last 24 hours are displayed.
 User can change period for which alerts are displayed from the drop-down menu by selecting the last 7 days and All.